shane1027/ArduParty/README.md

 # ArduParty
-Source code for light show, and .stl files for 3D printed case.
+Source code for light show and .stl files for 3D printed case.